Birdemic: Shock and Terror: Reception

 Tim Heidecker and Eric Wareheim, who hosted the Los Angeles premiere, parodied the movie on their television series Tim and Eric Awesome Show, Great Job! in the 2009 episode "Crows".
 On the February 25, 2011 episode of The Soup, scenes of Birdemic, especially an elongated scene in which employees clap incessantly at the company's good financial news, was the "Clip of the Week".
 The Bob Buel Ridicule Theatre podcast featured both Birdemic and its sequel on its show, mocking the films extensively.
 A live show of the podcast How Did This Get Made? released on February 28, 2012 and starring cast member Whitney Moore and guest star "Weird Al" Yankovic (who states that he is a fan of the film) is dedicated to discussing Birdemic.

-A RiffTrax for Birdemic was released on February 22, 2011, featuring commentary by Michael J. Nelson, Bill Corbett, and Kevin Murphy of Mystery Science Theater 3000 fame.
+A RiffTrax for Birdemic was released on February 22, 2011, featuring commentary by Michael J. Nelson, Bill Corbett and Kevin Murphy of Mystery Science Theater 3000 fame.
 The release of their commentary was quickly followed up by recreations of seven humorous scenes from the film.
 On October 25, 2012, Fathom hosted a RiffTrax Live event featuring Birdemic.
 A physical DVD as well as a digital download of the show was released on November 25, 2014.

-On August 4, 2016 an episode of Vice Media's filmmaker documentary series Outsider featured the history of film's production, discovery, and release, as well James Nguyen's future ambitions.
+On August 4, 2016 an episode of Vice Media's filmmaker documentary series Outsider featured the history of the film's production, discovery, and release, as well as James Nguyen's future ambitions.

-The film was also mentioned and had a scene shown on Ellentube by comedian Howie Mandel who jokingly asked if Martin Scorsese directed the film.
+The film was mentioned and had a scene shown on The Ellen DeGeneres Show by comedian Howie Mandel, who jokingly asked if Martin Scorsese directed the film.

-Sequel
+Sequels

-A sequel, Birdemic 2: The Resurrection, which was also written and directed by James Nguyen, finished filming in March 2012, and was released in April 2013 with a special screening in Los Angeles followed by a tour to select theaters in the United States, and released online on April 16, 2013.
+A sequel, Birdemic 2: The Resurrection, also written and directed by Nguyen, finished filming in March 2012, and was released in April 2013 with a special screening in Los Angeles followed by a tour to select theaters in the United States, and released online on April 16, 2013.
 The plot centers around a struggling Hollywood filmmaker named Bill (Thomas Favaloro), who casts an aspiring actress named Gloria (Chelsea Turnbo) in his upcoming film before eagles and vultures attack.
-Alan Bagh and Whitney Moore reprised their roles for the sequel, as did Colton Osborne, Rick Camp, Stephen Gustavson, Eric Swartz, Patsy van Ettinger, and Damien Carter.
+Alan Bagh and Whitney Moore reprised their roles for the sequel, as did Colton Osborne, Rick Camp, Stephen Gustavson, Eric Swartz, Patsy van Ettinger and Damien Carter.

-In a 2016 Vice interview, Nguyen said that he was hoping to eventually make Birdemic 3: Sea Eagle, which would be his next instalment in the franchise.
+In a 2016 Vice interview, Nguyen said that he was hoping to eventually make Birdemic 3: Sea Eagle, which would be his next installment in the franchise.
 In October 2016, an Indiegogo campaign was raised in order to finance the third film of the series.
 The funding was eventually closed, with only roughly $596 out of the desired $500,000 raised.
-Despite this, it was announced in March 2021 that production on the third installment had begun, and is scheduled for release in late 2022.
-The poster for the film was released on November 9, 2021 on the Moviehead Pictures Twitter Page.
+Despite this, it was announced in March 2021 that production on the third installment had begun, and the film's poster was released on November 9, 2021 on the Moviehead Pictures Twitter page.
+Birdemic 3 premiered at Fantastic Fest on September 25, 2022, and was released on several streaming platforms on January 24, 2023.